Fuerteventura: Panoramic VIP island Tour. All HOTSPOTS in 1 day.

 About this experience

-The Panoramic ISLAND GRAND tour is designed to give you a wonderful full day on an incredibly magic island with a very experienced, local, funny guide.
+The ISLAND tour is designed to give you a wonderful full day on an incredibly magic island with a very experienced, local, funny guide.

 Travel with a carefully planned itinerary.
 A beautiful and varied day.

-We discover with a maximum of 8 travelers in max 7 hours the most important sights of the whole island such as the oldest historical capital Betancuria, the natural caves and the 100 million years old limestones & plutonic formations in Ajuy!
+We discover with a maximum of 8 travelers in about 6-7 hours the most important sights of the whole island such as the oldest historical capital Betancuria, the natural caves and the 100 million years old limestones & plutonic formations in Ajuy!

 Loads breathtaking views from more than 500 till 700 meters high…